connectkishan1/Projects/README.md

 <a name="House"/></a>
 ###  [House Price Prediction: Advanced Regression Technique](https://github.com/connectkishan1/Projects/tree/master/Personal%20Project/Project/House%20Prices%20Advanced%20Regression%20Techniques)
 [Kaggle](https://www.kaggle.com/connectkishan1/house-prices-prediction)
-* Project for the Machine Learning
+* Project for the kaggle competitions
 * Participation of the kaggle competition [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/)
 * We were graded on leaderboard scores and I scored 11th of the class with position 526th of the leaderboard
 * I used a weighted average of XGBoost, Lasso, ElasticNet, and Gradient Boosting Regressor